radswn/t2r2/CONFIG_README.md

 # T2R2 - Config Description

 In T2R2 we use configuration files in `yaml` format to specify our needs.
 Below we describe sections that you may include in your config.
-We left some fields undescribed to ommit redundancy.
+We left some fields undescribed to omit redundancy.
 You may find an exemplary configuration at the bottom.

 ## Global

 1. `random_state` - [int] the seed for random operations [default: None]
-2. `data_dir` - [str - path] the path of a directory with the data [default: ./data/]
+2. `data_dir` - [str] the path of a directory with the data [default: ./data/]
-3. `output_dir` - [str - path] the path of a directory for the output [default: ./results/]
+3. `output_dir` - [str] the path of a directory for the output [default: ./results/]

 ## Model